You sat down one day and started a blog. You were excited and had a million ideas about the articles you wanted to write.

 While on Pinterest, go into your settings and remove the old website you claimed previously and add the new one.
 You will need to follow the process they share to connect the two.

 You will also need to add rich pins to the new site as well, so don’t forget that process.

 On Facebook, update your URL in any groups or pages you run.
 You will also want to make sure you add the new URL to your about on your personal profile page (so people who check your profile in various groups will have a chance to see where you blog).

 One thing many readers forget about when rebranding is that you need to update Google.
 You will need to do this in both your analytics and search console.

 Log into Google Search Console.
 You will see your property listed in the top box, and there is a down arrow next to that.
 Click the down arrow and select Add a New Property.

-The next screen will allow you to select either just the specific URL or all formats and subdomains under the URL.
-You should choose Domain so that you get all versions and settings for any links under your primary domain.
+The next screen will allow you to select the specific URL or all formats and subdomains under the URL.
+You should choose Domain to get all versions and settings for any links under your primary domain.
 This will be more inclusive.

 You will see a code is provided to you.
 You will add this to your DNS configuration (you can see how to do that here).

 The last step is to request an address change.
 You can only do this through the old version of Search Console, but it is very easy to do.
 The process can take up to 180 days to complete, but Google is aware of the change.
 Learn more about how to move your address through Search Console.